nate-fidalgo/MathComputations/OperationResearch/NonLinearProgramming/Readme.md

-cases when local optimals still imply global optimals (usually this is the case when we have convexity conditions but we dont have them in nonlinear programming :) ) nonconvex programming algorithms lagrange multipliers and lagrange relaxation method many many more algorithms
+cases when local optimals still imply global optimals (usually this is the case when we have convexity conditions but we dont have them in nonlinear programming :) ) nonconvex programming algorithms lagrange multipliers and lagrange relaxation method interior point methods (the first famous one ellipsoidal method which proved linear programming can be done in P) many many more algorithms
 </code>
 </pre>